 Executive Vice Presidents

-Xavier DuRán is the chief lawyer for Denver International Airport.
-His responsibilities include executive management of legal and regulatory affairs.
+Kristin Bronson, the chief legal officer for the City & County of Denver, is the interim chief lawyer for Denver International Airport.
+Her responsibilities include executive management of legal and regulatory affairs.

 Chief of Staff, Cristal DeHerrera